abhinav-bagwari/game-mario/README.md

 # game-mario

-- ### Created the game with the help of HTML Canvas an pure Javascript.
+- ### Created the game with the help of HTML Canvas and pure Javascript.

 https://user-images.githubusercontent.com/71334027/151668507-3076c506-6e31-49cc-bc23-e804b89b1069.mp4